 To see if the approach is worth the cost and the immobilization of your equipment.

-Unfortunately, in order to make significant profits, some unscrupulous sellers do not hesitate to tell anything and everything or even to tamper with their device, just as it is possible to tamper with a car speedometer.
+Unfortunately, some unscrupulous sellers do not hesitate to tell anything and everything or even tamper with their device to make significant profits, just as it is possible to tamper with a car speedometer.